Leaderboard

 6 points

-Good morning to everyone.
+2. Good morning to everyone.
 I just wanted to let everyone know here that myself and Robert Grove have settled our issues in regards to the sale of the HC and ECK fan.
 We have recently spoken on the phone and had a wonderfull talk, between everything that was going on we have finally settled this matter between us.
 And both parties are very happy, Robert had expressed some issues that he was worried about on my behalf and I agree with the way he felt, and both for myself.
 It's a hard battle when parties live on the otherwise of the world.
 I'm glad I can see that Robert is a reasonable man and quite understanding.
 By any means I don't think any bad of Robert and would be happy to continue to sell/ buy fans of him in the future.
-I wish everyone the best with fan hunting!4 points
+I wish everyone the best with fan hunting!

 3 points

-Thanks to Jamie and all of those who worked with him to bring us a great website.
+5. Thanks to Jamie and all of those who worked with him to bring us a great website.
 I do not use Facebook or other social media.
 I get most all of my fan information on the site.
 People that use this site have been a great help to me as well with their vast knowledge of the hobby.
 What each and all of you have done to improve this site has been more than above average.
 You have made this site to be more helpful and quite addictive.
-Thanks again for a job well done.3 points
+Thanks again for a job well done.

-So my daughter said she didn’t want that little Jubilee fan with a pleasant breeze.She wants a big fan that puts out hurricane force winds.Be careful what you wish for!She seen it running and said,,,IS IT SAFE!
+6. So my daughter said she didn’t want that little Jubilee fan with a pleasant breeze.She wants a big fan that puts out hurricane force winds.Be careful what you wish for!She seen it running and said,,,IS IT SAFE!
 My reply,,DON’T STICK YOUR FINGERS IN IT,or your hair!!
 Im going to ruffle some feathers on this one from the leave it original group .Im going to paint it as pink as Miss Piggy’s posterior.Thats what the daughter wants ,she will get.Im going to bling it so shades will be required to look upon it.That and I have four or five of them.I’m not about to paint one of my Westinghouse’s pink.🤬 So here’s the candidate.It was someone’s project that they Jimmy rigged the wiring I suppose to see if it would run.The blade was so out of clock you could see it at a glance.I guess they gave up at that point so I’m picking up the pieces so to speak.I hope they are all there.I do have extras like the blade on it.I have the wings back in alignment ,now I can balance it.I get to try out my Jerry Bravi balance rod.
 This thing is scary without the cage!!
-IMG_2652.mov3 points
+IMG_2652.mov

-We will be celebrating our 15th anniversary of hosting the AFC Museum at Fanimation this Summer.
+7. We will be celebrating our 15th anniversary of hosting the AFC Museum at Fanimation this Summer.
 We continue to add to the impressive collections of fans on display, fast approaching 2250 fans.
 All of the fans belong to members of the AFCA, which are put on loan for visitors to enjoy.
 We have added two items to the downstairs museum, both of which are rare and /or unusual.
 The first is a huge Chicago Water Motor.
 This thing has been laying around for several years, awaiting its turn to be readied for display.
 It was completely disassembled, sandblasted, painted or cleared, stencilled, and mounted to a stand.
 It will be lighted inside so the waterwheel is more visible.
 This thing is massive.
 The second addition is a Peerless Bipolar 16 inch fan.
 It's owner brought it to the Museum from out of state.
 He wanted to get it running, which we did, and then decided it should be displayed.
 We'll be doing some light cleaning on it, adding a cord and rectifier to the switch, and once determining the correct style of cage, building one for it.
 There was a lot of buzz about this fan a while back, as some of you may remember.
-Come and see it in person this summer, it'll definitely be worth the trip.2 points
+Come and see it in person this summer, it'll definitely be worth the trip.

 2 points